inttter/mdbadges-cli/README.md

 # Available Categories

-Below you'll find categories that are currently available, with the name and syntax needed in commands which need a ```<category>``` specified.
+Below you'll find categories that are currently available, with the name and syntax needed in the ```<category>``` field of certain commands.

 | Name | Syntax |
 |---------|---------------|